 About D’Or Institute

 Established in 2010, the Rio De Janeiro, Brazil-based D’Or Institute for Research and Education is a non-profit organized to bring scientific and technological innovation to health care.
-The institute has been involved in research projects that have included neuroscience and intensive care medicine.
 D’Or has partnerships with Universities in Brazil for graduate level programs and scientific projects.
 The graduate programs have included residency and specialization programs and fellowships.
 Read more at Scoopnest about Copa Star.